nn-dmt/terahertz-starter/README.md

 •Snipcart merchant account (for fiat cart integration)

-If on Mac, we highly recommend Laravel Valet for local development: https://laravel.com/docs/9.x/valet
+If on Mac, we highly recommend [Laravel Valet](https://laravel.com/docs/9.x/valet) for local development.

 ## Installation